Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Introduction

 \begin{itemize}

-\item A hybrid six-level RAQR architecture is proposed that combines parallel and cascaded RF coupling pathways and exploits the dipole-allowed connectivity of the Rydberg manifold to increase the number of simultaneously accessible RF transitions.
+\item A hybrid six-level Rydberg atomic quantum receiver (H-RAQR) is proposed by integrating parallel and cascaded RF coupling pathways, enabling simultaneous multi-band RF reception through full exploitation of the dipole-allowed transitions within a single atomic manifold.

-\item A physically consistent system model and analytical steady-state solution for the six-level atomic system are derived and validated using full density-matrix simulations based on the Lindblad master equation.
+\item A communication-oriented analytical framework is developed by deriving the first closed-form steady-state probe-coherence expression for the proposed hybrid architecture, establishing an equivalent baseband communication signal model, and validating the analytical model against full Lindblad master-equation simulations.

-\item An equivalent communication signal model is developed and the achievable ergodic sum-rate performance of the hybrid receiver is evaluated and compared with conventional CRS and PRS architectures.
+\item Communication performance is characterized through ergodic sum-rate analysis, and a resource-efficiency metric is introduced to quantify throughput per unit optical receiver resource, demonstrating the advantages of the proposed H-RAQR over conventional PRS and CRS receiver architectures.

 \end{itemize}